 As a result, many engineering managers I know end up relying on gut feeling when making decisions aimed at improving development operations.
 They know that inefficiencies and waste exist across their dev pipelines, but they don’t have the critical data required to effectively address, prioritize, or eliminate these issues.

-Difficulties such as these mean that engineering teams can too often serve as poor partners to business teams, particularly when it comes to quickly dealing with feature requests made and bugs reported by paying customers.
+Difficulties such as these mean that engineering teams can too often serve as poor partners to business teams, particularly when it comes to quickly deal with feature requests made and bugs reported by paying customers.

 We need to be honest when it comes to talking about the value of software delivery.
 Engineering leaders and business leaders seem to lack a common language and common reference points, and quite often, the organization lacks a common ground due to a lack of data.